pceuropa/yii2-email/README.md

 Email autoresponder
 ===================
 This extension help send emails.
+In this version (1.0.1) only text messsage.

 Installation
 ------------